UnderAOverE/design_docs_patterns/magna-carta/python.md

 - Type hints for all functions
 - Docstrings for public APIs
 - Clear naming conventions
-- If a design pattern or conventions is being implemented define that in the comments above that section
+- If a design pattern or conventions is being implemented provide explanation/ description that in the comments above that section

 ### Example